mozilla-b2g/qa-testcase-data/README.md

 Introduction
 ============

-QA Test Case data is a repository that holds manual test case data for Desktop Firefox, Firefox for Android, and Firefox OS.
+QA Test Case Data is a repository that holds manual test case data for Desktop Firefox, Firefox for Android, and Firefox OS.

 Developing Test Case Data